Recovery Update: 12 Weeks After Brain Surgery

 The girls slept over and we cooked curry and pizzas together.
 I had been feeling quite low from being alone most of the time so I didn’t realise how lovely it would be to have them over to and feel like we all lived together again – properly belly laughing, despite the failed comedy night attempt.

 I didn’t sleep much.
-I found it difficult to move my head or get dressed as scar was incredibly painful.
-Called the GP out and was prescribed antibiotics for it but was told the actual wound had heeled well and the pain was just cosmetic.
+I found it difficult to move my head or get dressed as my scar was incredibly painful.
+Called the GP out and was prescribed antibiotics for it but was told the actual wound had healed well and the pain was just cosmetic.

 Had more dinner/coffees with friends plus a visit from my best friend Heather and a cuddle with dreamy Scarlet.
 Weather was amazing and often too hot to sit outside, bonus.